The weather outside is frightening

 The safest way to deal with icy roads is to avoid driving.
 As nice as it sounds to stay curled up on the couch, we all know that not driving during bad weather is not always an option.
 If you have to travel when the roads are icy, allow time for snow plows and sanding trucks to work on the roads.

-Here are some great tips from The Weather Channel for driving safely this winter, especially on icy roads:
+Here are some great tips for driving safely this winter, especially on icy roads:

 Driving safely on icy roads